anea-11/infra-provisioning/README.md

 Important: always run "terraform init" after making changes to the backend.key value!

 State files in S3 bucket are versioned, so that's how you can recover if a state file somehow gets messed up.

+# Connect kubectl to EKS cluster

+Prerequisites: AWS CLI, kubectl and aws-iam-authenticator installed

+aws eks update-kubeconfig --name <cluster_name> --region <cluster_region>

+~/.kube/config will be updated after running this command.
+This connects kubectl to the cluster.

+To test: kubectl get node -> should list all cluster nodes